bertofurth/Seagate-Central-Utils/less/README-less.md

 #### Display
 * -N - show line numbers
-* = or ctrl-G - show current file name
+* = or ctrl-G - show current file name and position in file

 #### Marking
 * mx - Replace "x" with any letter.
 Mark a position in the file